 How does Zulu accommodate Oracle and OpenJDK moving to LTS and 6-month feature releases starting with Java 9?

 Starting with Java 9, Azul announced that selected Java SE feature releases will have a medium-term, or long-term support designation (i.e. “MTS”, or “LTS”, respectively).
 LTS releases occur every three years.
 MTS feature releases are odd-numbered versions of OpenJDK that are shipped between LTS releases.
-Releases designated as LTS have a 10-year support lifecycle, and those designated as MTS have support lifecycles that extend beyond the introduction of the next LTS release.
+Releases designated as LTS have a 10+-year support lifecycle, and those designated as MTS have 18-month support lifecycles that extend beyond the introduction of the next LTS release.
 Zulu’s MTS releases allow for the use of new features created in OpenJDK and with formal support.
 The goal is giving early adopters trusted support on feature releases without waiting upwards of three years for the next LTS cycle to begin.
 JDK 13 and 15 are the next MTS releases, and JDK 17 is the next LTS release after JDK 11.

 Is Zulu supported in Cloud, virtualized, or containerized environments?